kickin6/n8n-nodes-selfhosthub/docs/CreateJ2vMovie/JSON_SCHEMA.md

 8. When referencing data from previous nodes, use expressions in the JSON template
 9. For video merging, create separate scenes rather than using a `videos` array
 10. Test with publicly accessible media URLs to avoid duration detection issues
+11. For text elements, ensure proper contrast and readability
+12. Use z-index values to control layering of overlapping elements

 ## Troubleshooting Duration Issues